TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend layout definition
 =========================

-Backend layouts can be configured either as "backend ayout" record in a sysfolder or as Page TSconfig entry in :typoscript:`mod.web_layout.BackendLayouts`.
+Backend layouts can be configured either as "backend layout" record in a sysfolder or as Page TSconfig entry in :typoscript:`mod.web_layout.BackendLayouts`.
 Each layout will be saved with a key.
 The "backend layout" records are using their uid as a key, therefore layouts defined via page TSconfig should use a non-numeric string key.
 It is a good practice to use a descriptive name as key.